weimingwill/academic-website/content/publication/fedureid/index.md

 # Summary.
 An optional shortened abstract.
 summary: "We present FedUReID, a federated unsupervised person ReID system to learn person ReID models without any labels while preserving privacy.
 FedUReID enables in-situ model training on edges with unlabeled data.
 A cloud server aggregates models from edges instead of centralizing raw data to preserve data privacy.
 Moreover, to tackle the problem that edges vary in data volumes and distributions, we personalize training in edges with joint optimization of cloud and edge.
 Specifically, we propose personalized epoch to reassign computation throughout training, personalized clustering to iteratively predict suitable labels for unlabeled data, and personalized update to adapt the server aggregated model to each edge."

-tags: ["federated learning", "person re-identification"]
+tags: ["federated learning", "person re-identification",  "computer vision"]
 categories: ["federated learning", "unsupervised learning", "computer vision"]
 featured: false